IntelLabs/nlp-architect/docs-source/source/transformers_distillation.rst

 Usage:

 #.
-Train a transformer tagger using :py:class:`TransformerTokenClassifier <nlp_architect.models.transformers.TransformerTokenClassifier>` or using ``nlp_architect train transformer_token`` command
+Train a transformer tagger using :py:class:`TransformerTokenClassifier <nlp_architect.models.transformers.TransformerTokenClassifier>` or using ``nlp-train transformer_token`` command
 #.
 Train a neural tagger :py:class:`Neural Tagger <nlp_architect.models.tagging.NeuralTagger>` using the trained transformer model and use the :py:class:`TeacherStudentDistill <nlp_architect.nn.torch.distillation.TeacherStudentDistill>` model that was configured with the transformer model.
-This can be done using :py:class:`Neural Tagger <nlp_architect.models.tagging.NeuralTagger>`'s train loop or by using ``nlp_architect train tagger_kd`` command
+This can be done using :py:class:`Neural Tagger <nlp_architect.models.tagging.NeuralTagger>`'s train loop or by using ``nlp-train tagger_kd`` command

 .. note::